pkulak/filtile/README.md

     <dd>A different way to think about the main ratio. "move-split-right", for
         example, will make the main-ratio larger when the main-location is left, smaller when it's right, and is a no op for top and bottom.</dd>
+    <dt>diminish [0-100]</dt>
+    <dd>How much to "diminish" successive windows on the stack.
+0 means not
+        at all (every window is the same size), and 100 means that each new window is one quarter the size of the preceding.</dd>
 </dl>

 All commands can be prefaced with one or both of the following options.
 Either